-NEW BRUNSWICK—On Saturday, Dec.
-12, Rutgers Students and the community-at-large will gather to dance at “All That Jazz.”
+NEW BRUNSWICK—On Saturday, Feb.
+27, Rutgers Students and the Community-at-Large will gather to dance at “Murder Mystery Ballroom.”
 Music for dancing will be provided by Brian Nash.

 Flea Market • Feb.
 20 from 9 a.m. – 3 p.m. – The Linden Knights of Columbus, 118 N. Park Ave., will hold a flea market.
 Kitchen open for breakfast & lunch.
 Next flea market: March 20 – tables are $20.
 Call 1-908-486-9518 or 1-908-374-5444.

 NEW BRUNSWICK—New Brunswick’s State Theatre has just added Ringo Starr & His All Starr Band, presented by State Theatre and Live Nation on Monday, July 5, 2010 at 8pm.
 Tickets are now on sale and range from $55-175.

 TRENTON – Assembly Transportation Chairman John Wisniewski on Friday announced the panel will hear testimony on the potential impact of the governor’s plan to slash NJ Transit’s subsidy and the fare hikes and service cuts that may result.

 NEW BRUNSWICK – More than 42,500 people in the United States were diagnosed with pancreatic cancer last year and nearly 35,200 died from the disease, according to The American Cancer Society.